 Criminal conduct includes those activities in which students engage that result in violence to themselves or to another's person or property or that pose a direct and serious threat to the safety of themselves or others in or around the school bus and at the school bus stop while the bus is present.
-These activities usually require administrative actions that result not only in the immediate permanent removal of the student from the school bus and the school, but also in the intervention of law enforcement authorities and/or in action by the board.
+These activities usually require administrative actions that result not only in the immediate permanent removal of the student from the school bus and the school but also in the intervention of law enforcement authorities and/or in action by the board.

-Acts of criminal conduct include, but are not limited to, the following on school-supervised property, equipment (including state- and district-owned school buses) and at school bus stops when the school bus is present:
+Acts of criminal conduct include, but are not limited to, the following on schoolsupervised property, equipment (including state- and district-owned school buses) and at school bus stops when the school bus is present:

-- Assault and battery, extortion; - A bomb threat or other threat that directly endangers the safety of a person or the school bus; - The possession, use, or transfer of a weapon; - Sexual offenses physical (school SRO will be notified); - The defacement or vandalism of property that results damages over \$100 (student will be responsible for restoring the property); - The theft, possession, or sale of stolen property (over \$50 student will be responsible for restoring the property) - Arson or the threat of arson; - Threat to the bus driver, aide/monitor, a teacher, principal, or the district's design; - Violation of the District Drug Policy (Suspension or expulsion from school and bus); and - An inappropriate picture or video on a student's cell phone being shared to another student and/or using any cell phone features (including text messages) that cause a disruption of the learning environment could result in a student recommendation for expulsion.
+- Assault and battery, extortion - A bomb threat or other threat that directly endangers the safety of a person or the school bus; - The possession, use, or transfer of a weapon; - Sexual offenses physical (school SRO will be notified) - The defacement or vandalism of property that results damages over \$100 (student will be responsible for restoring the property) - The theft, possession, or sale of stolen property (over \$50 student will be responsible for restoring the property) - Arson or the threat of arson; - Threat to the bus driver, aide/monitor, a teacher, principal, or the district's design. - Violation of the District Drug Policy.
+(Suspension or expulsion from school and bus)

+• Any student that takes an inappropriate picture or video on their cell phone and shares it with other students or uses any cell phone features (including text messages) that causes a disruption of the learning environment could result in a student recommendation for expulsion.